 - (1) Title to all of our farms was acquired and is held in fee simple.
 Unless noted otherwise, none of our properties are subject to any material mortgages, liens, or other encumbrances.
 See also, the immediately following subsection titled "Liens and Encumbrances on Owned Farmland." - (2) For all of our leased farm properties, 100% of available acreage is leased. - (3) Assuming the lease is not in default, the lessee shall have the option to buy the buildings on the property at the greater of the Iroquois Valley's basis in the buildings and the fair market value of the buildings.
 Furthermore, if the lessee purchases the buildings, they may simultaneously purchase 310 acres of property at the greater of a previously agreed-to price per acre or fair market value. - (4) Current accounting standards clarify the identification of a variable interest entity ("VIE") and determine under what circumstances a VIE should be consolidated with its primary beneficiary.
 The Company has determined that MT Hi-Line, LLC has met the criteria of a VIE under the accounting standard related to consolidation of VIEs and that consolidation is required.
 MT Hi-Line, LLC is dependent on the support of the Company and was established for the purpose of managing an investment in farmland.
-All significant intercompany accounts and transactions are eliminated in consolidation. - (5) We are evaluating management systems on Rock Creek North that will integrate silvopasture as well as ecological restoration projects in partnership with foundations, government agencies and other grantors.
-Riparian restoration is a critical part of our mission to protect and enhance natural resources on site.
-Stream restoration and a riparian buffer planting can be linked to our existing windbreak that extends along the west and north borders of Rock Creek North.
-The windbreak project was funded from our available cash. - (6) The lessee is obligated to purchase 40 acres of land and structures at an agreed-to price by no later than December 31, 2022. - (7) We have a crop share agreement with the tenant of Two Roads farm, whereby we split the profits of the farm with the farmer in lieu of traditional lease payments. - (8) The lease has been terminated.
-The farmer has continued making payments for back rent. - (9) We have an agreement in place to sell this farm.
-The transaction is scheduled to close in June 2022.
+All significant intercompany accounts and transactions are eliminated in consolidation. - (5) We have a crop share agreement with the tenant of Two Roads farm, whereby we split the profits of the farm with the farmer in lieu of traditional lease payments. - (6) Shiawassee was sold in an auction for \$805,000 on May 8, 2023.
+The transaction is scheduled to close by June 1, 2023.